bobthecow/fig-standards/proposed/psr-1-coding-style-guide/0000-introduction.md

 - Use only `<?php` and `<?=` opening tags for PHP code; leave out the closing `?>` tag when the file contains only PHP code.

-- Limit line length to 80 characters; use 4 spaces for indenting, not tabs;
-  do not add trailing spaces at the end of lines.
+- Consider wrapping lines longer than 80 characters; use 4 spaces or 1 tab for indenting; do not add trailing spaces at the end of lines.

 - Namespace all classes; place one blank line after the `namespace` declaration, and one blank line after the block of `use` declarations.